Icybee/module-pages/README.md

 ### Obtaining a blueprint from a query

-The following example demonstrates how a blueprint can be obained from a [Query][] instance.
-Only the `nid` and `parentid` properties are required to build the bulueprint, but you might want more than that to be usefull.
+The following example demonstrates how a blueprint can be obtained from a [Query][] instance.
+Only the `nid` and `parentid` properties are required to build the bulueprint, but you might want more than that to be useful.
 In the example, the blueprint is created with the additional properties `slug` and `pattern`:

 ```php